Malta’s residence by investment

 - Investment in real estate

 Purchase or lease a qualifying property for at least 5 years with the following minimum values:

 |Gozo/ South of Malta||€270,000||€10,000 per annum|

-- Invest minimum €250,000 in government bonds for at least 5 years from the date of issue.
+Purchase of government bonds for at least €250,000; they must be held for at least 5 years from the date of issue.